DylanAKing/OpenVPN-Installer/README.md

 precede the process they reference. so if an issue occurs during the "SERVER INFO: Configuring Firewall..." for example you should find that spot in the script to understand what was happening when the error occured.

-example 'INFO:' flags:
+Example 'INFO:' flags:
-##
-"SERVER INFO: (some Text)" < shows that the script is executing commands on the host OpenVPN Server system "CA INFO: (some text)" < shows that the script is executing commands on the remote OpenVPN Certificate Authority system
+  - "SERVER INFO: (some Text)" < shows that the script is executing commands on the host OpenVPN Server system
+  - "CA INFO: (some text)" < shows that the script is executing commands on the remote OpenVPN Certificate Authority system
-##

 the end result of running the install script is a functional OpenVPN server ready to add clients, and issue .ovpn profiles, it does require additional networking configuration to allow for access from outside of the LAN.